 Tuberculosis was once the leading cause of death in the United States.
 TB is spread through the air from one person to another when a person with active TB disease of the lungs either coughs or sneezes.
 People nearby may breathe in these bacteria and become infected.
 However, not everyone infected with TB bacteria becomes sick.
 People who are not sick have what is called latent TB infection (LTBI).
 People who have LTBI do not feel sick, do not have any symptoms, and cannot spread TB to others.
 If left untreated, some people with LTBI go on to get TB disease.

 In the 1940s, the first drugs used to treat tuberculosis were discovered, and the incidence of tuberculosis slowly began to decrease in the United States.
 In the 1970s and early 1980s, however, TB control efforts were neglected and the number of TB cases increased.
 With increased funding and attention to the tuberculosis problem, there has been a steady decline in TB since 1992.
-What is our status?

 In 1989, there was a resurgence of TB in California, with a peak in the number of cases in 1992.
 Since then, the overall TB rate has steadily declined, but California continues to report among the highest TB rates in the United States.

 Imperial County's tuberculosis incidence rate on average in 2012-2014 was 19.5 cases per 100,000 population.
 The county's tuberculosis rate remains the highest in California and is more than three times the statewide TB incidence rate of 5.7 cases per 100,000 population, and does not meet the Healthy People 2020 objective of one case per 100,000 population (Figure 4-1).
-FIGURE 4 - 1

-Tuberculosis Case Rates, Imperial County and California · 2000-2014 Source: California Department of Public Health, Tuberculosis Control Branch Influenza What is it?
+Tuberculosis Case Rates, Imperial County and California · 2000-2014

+Influenza